More results...

 This closing part feels like a passionate build-up.
 “Eli” keeps being repeated—he’s an emotional storm or awakening that’s impossible to ignore.
 There’s urgency in the lines, warning people to prepare their hearts.
 The use of “Amen” gives it a spiritual, almost sacred feeling, like Laura’s music or message is coming full force.
 It’s raw, intense, and deeply heartfelt.

-Q. Who wrote The Rose of Laura Nyro lyrics?
+Song Title The Rose of Laura Nyro

-A. The Rose of Laura Nyro lyrics are penned by Elton John, Brandi Carlile.
+The song ‘The Rose of Laura Nyro’ is sung by Elton John and Brandi Carlile.

-A. The Rose of Laura Nyro music is composed and produced by Elton John, Brandi Carlile.
+Music of the song ‘The Rose of Laura Nyro’ is produced by Elton John and Brandi Carlile.

-“This concludes the lyrics of The Rose of Laura Nyro” by Elton John, Brandi Carlile.
+“This concludes the lyrics of The Rose of Laura Nyro” by Elton John and Brandi Carlile.
 If you like this song please share it with your friends and family in USA.
 If you find any errors in it, please feel free to submit the correct version via the Contact Us section.